nigelhorne/ged2site/README.md

 You will then have two sites created in sub directories
 - static-site is static HTML,
 - dynamic-site is a [VWF](//github.com/nigelhorne/vwf) based website which uses templates to support more than one language and present different content to mobile/web/search-engine clients.
+This is much more easily customisable by you to create the look and feel of the website that you want.

 If you decide to use the static site, just copy files in the static-site directory to your web-server.